-Depending on what your company or clients want to accomplish, you’ll need to either execute some copywriting or some content writing, so it’s important that you understand how the two differ so as to deliver excellent results every single time.
+Depending on what your company or clients want to accomplish, you’ll need to either execute some copywriting or some content writing, so you must understand how the two differ to deliver excellent results every single time.
 Content creation is integral to digital marketing, being the driving force, in some way or another, behind the following:

 Where SEO might require some long-form content, PPC and SMM will be both macrocopy (printed content for easy reading) and microcopy-focused as opposed to content that features more than just a few words or phrases.
 Therefore, not all forms of content creation are the same, so what distinguishes one form from another?
 We’ll be discussing that in this article.

-Copywriting is used for the purposes of marketing and advertising, enticing website visitors to navigate around more of a company’s website with the end goal of increasing leads, conversions and, therefore, sales.
+Copywriting is used for marketing and advertising, enticing website visitors to navigate around more of a company’s website with the end goal of increasing leads, conversions, and, therefore, sales.

 One would use copywriting for one or more of the following purposes:

 The purpose of content writing is to inform the reader whilst providing them with high-quality, engaging knowledge simultaneously.
 Businesses will then use this content to achieve a certain goal, but this will likely vary depending on the industry they work in and, possibly, the size of their company.
 From increasing brand awareness and reducing bounce rates to improving conversion and boosting sales, content writing can be used for a wide range of purposes.